jeanpaulsio/notes/podcast/extreme_programming_explained/episode_04.md

 ## Stories

 > Plan using customer-visible functionality.
-"Handle vie times the traffic with the same response time".
 As soon as the story is written, try to estimate the development effort necessary to implement it.

 > Write stories on index cards and put them on a frequently passed wall.
 Every attempt I've seen to computerize stories has failed to provide a fraction of the value of having real cards on a real wall.

 - 🐶 Small discrete shippable changes.
 Should fit on an index card.
 - 🐶 I've written my share of stories that are 2.0 Messaging tool.
-That's waaaay to open ended.
+That's waaaay too open ended.

 👨‍🏫 flow